Deweyhinni/tcp-chat-client/README.md

 a really bad tcp chat client written in rust pls dont use it

-it kinda works but it's really bad and there's no error proper error handling
+it kinda works but it's really bad and there's no proper error handling

 [server repo](https://github.com/deweyhinni/tcp-chat-server)